polonski/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_feature_homography/py_feature_homography.rst

 Now we set a condition that atleast 10 matches (defined by MIN_MATCH_COUNT) are to be there to find the object.
 Otherwise simply show a message saying not enough matches are present.

 If enough matches are found, we extract the locations of matched keypoints in both the images.
-They are passed to find the perpective transformation.
+They are passed to find the perspective transformation.
 Once we get this 3x3 transformation matrix, we use it to transform the corners of queryImage to corresponding points in trainImage.
 Then we draw it.
 ::

     if len(good)>MIN_MATCH_COUNT: